DOAJ/doaj/static_content/_site/support/content/publisher-supporters.md

-Publisher supporters can choose to make a contribution that is relative to the size of their business, or an amount of their choice.
-This can be a one-off or recurring annual payment.
+Publisher supporters, you can choose to support us with a contribution that is relative to the size of their business, or with an amount of your choice.
+You can choose a one-off payment or a recurring annual payment.

 {:.tabular-list}
 - Extra large